Skip to Main Content

 Avra Estiatorio at 398 9th Ave brings Greek seafood to Midtown West with a format built around whole fish, shared plates, and a dining room pitched at the upper-casual register.
 Ranked #486 in the 2025 Opinionated About Dining Casual in North America list, the restaurant has held consistent recognition since 2023.
-It sits in a peer set of serious Mediterranean houses rather than the Michelin fine-dining tier.
+It sits in a comparable set of serious Mediterranean houses rather than the Michelin fine-dining tier.

 Greek Seafood in New York's Upper-Casual Register